 Prior to his current role, Matthew served as president of Pratt & Whitney’s Aftermarket business.
 In this role, Matthew had responsibility for worldwide support of operational Pratt & Whitney and IAE engines.
 This included engine overhaul centers, part repair centers and material solutions.

-Matthew has served in positions of increasing responsibility at the United Technologies Corp.
-(UTC) corporate office, Pratt & Whitney and at Hamilton Sundstrand since joining UTC in 2002.
-Prior to his current role, he was vice president of Corporate Strategy and Development for UTC, where he led the successful portfolio transformation.
+Matthew has served in positions of increasing responsibility at the United Technologies Corp. corporate office, Pratt & Whitney, and at Hamilton Sundstrand since joining United Technologies in 2002.
+Prior to joining Pratt & Whitney, he was vice president of Corporate Strategy and Development for United Technologies Corp., where he led the successful portfolio transformation.

-Matthew currently serves on the board of the United Service Organizations of Metropolitan New York and is the executive co-sponsor of “UTC-4-Vets," an employee resource group for veteran employees of Pratt & Whitney and United Technologies.
+Matthew currently serves on the board of the United Service Organizations of Metropolitan New York and is the executive sponsor of “UTC-4-Vets”, an employee resource group for veteran employees of Pratt & Whitney and United Technologies.
 Before joining United Technologies, Matthew worked as an investment banker at Goldman Sachs and served five years as a nuclear-trained submarine officer in the U.S. Navy.

 Pratt & Whitney is a world leader in the design, manufacture and service of aircraft engines and auxiliary power units.
 United Technologies Corp., based in Farmington, Connecticut, provides high-technology systems and services to the building and aerospace industries.
 To learn more about UTC, visit the website at www.utc.com or follow the company on Twitter: @UTC.